When the mind is ready, but the hand is not, children are introduced to writing by way of the Montessori Moveable Alphabet.

 Use a paper cutter if you have it - it's faster and makes nice straight cuts!

-5. Use either real object or printed picture cards to assist the child with creating new words.
+5. Use either real objects or printed picture cards to assist the child with creating new words.

-The picture cards shown in the photo are from our blue Moveable Alphabet Photos.
+The picture cards are from our Blue Series Moveable Alphabet Photos.

 Not sure how to present the Montessori Moveable Alphabet?
-We include a step-by-step presentation with our printable Moveable Alphabet.
+We include a step-by-step presentation with the printable Moveable Alphabet in our Shop.